- Create a cluster in CKS.

 Create a Hugging Face secret

-For CKS to download thellama-3.1-8B-Instruct model from Hugging Face, you need to create a Kubernetes secret for authentication.
-Complete the following steps to create a Kubernetes secret for your Hugging Face access tokens:
+For CKS to download thellama-3.1-8B-Instruct model from Hugging Face, you must create a Kubernetes secret that holds your Hugging Face access token.
+The model deployment in the next section reads this secret at runtime to authenticate with Hugging Face.

 -